mieweb/docs/content/functions/artificial-intelligence/intervention-risk-management-for-predictive-decision-support-interventions-with-ai.md

     * Conflicting guidance (e.g., outdated protocols uploaded alongside newer recommendations).
     * Incomplete or poorly formatted guidelines that may not integrate well with the RAG system, leading to ambiguous or unreliable outputs.

-**By meticulously analyzing potential risks and adverse impacts across these characteristics, MIE aims to ensure that Predictive DSIs supplied through Wellby are safe, effective, and ethically sound**.
+**By meticulously analyzing potential risks and adverse impacts across these characteristics, MIE aims to ensure that Predictive DSIs supplied through Ozwell are safe, effective, and ethically sound**.
 This thorough risk analysis is a cornerstone of MIE's responsible AI development process.

 ## Risk Mitigation for Predictive DSIs